Kayleexx/Kayleexx/README.md

 ### :woman_technologist: About Me :

 I am a Blockchain Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.
 - :telescope: I’m currently pursuing my bachelor's in Computer Science with specialization in Blockchain Technology.
+My journey has been marked by a passion for blockchain, leading me to delve into projects across Ethereum, Polygon, and Solana networks.
+I've honed my development skills in ReactJS and Java, further enriching my toolkit.

-- :seedling: Exploring Web3
+- :seedling: I'm eager to embrace new challenges, adapt to emerging technologies, and drive innovation in the blockchain space.
+I'm dedicated to the blockchain's transformative potential and committed to exploring its myriad applications.

 ### :hammer_and_wrench: Languages and Tools :